Global vaccination rates stagnant due to conflict, inequality and complacency

 Measles outbreaks reveal entrenched gaps in coverage, often over many years.

-Stark disparities in vaccine access persist across and within countries of all income levels.
+Stark disparities in access to vaccines persist across and within countries of all income levels.
 This has resulted in devastating measles outbreaks in many parts of the world – including countries that have high overall vaccination rates.

 In 2018, almost 350,000 measles cases were reported globally, more than doubling from 2017.